Secret Agent 23 Skidoo: Albums

-He released two albums with Happiness Records, Easy (2008), and Underground Playground (2010).
+He released two albums on Happiness Records, Easy (2008), and Underground Playground (2010).
 Secret Agent 23 Skidoo has had ten No. 1 radio hits on XM/Sirius Kids Place Live! and has played venues including Kidzapalooza, Austin Kiddie Limits, The Winnipeg Folk Festival, The Philadelphia Zoo, Nyc's Irving Plaza, and the Smithsonian Museum.

 Easy, his debut album, encourages kids to be themselves, overcome fears, appreciate family, value healthy living, and to have fun.
 On Underground Playground, he encourages kids to respect uniqueness and live life to the fullest.
 The album includes songs such as “Ride the Butterflies”, “Chase the Rain”, “The Whalelephant”, and “Speak the Truth” which features Gift of Gab.
 The national board of judges for Fids and Kamily poll ranked Underground Playground at #5 for Best Kids and Family Music of 2010.

 Make Believers was released in 2012.
 Themes include curiosity, individuality, and that love is greater than fear.
 "Magic Beans" dives into the classic tale of Jack and the Beanstalk from a new perspective, "Hot Sauce" encourages kids to try new things, and "Gotta Be You" describes the importance of being the person you would want to befriend.
 Lastly, "Back Home" is geared towards every listener with a pet.

 The Perfect Quirk was released in 2015 and was nominated for a Grammy Award.
 The album opens with "You're It".
 "Imaginary Friend" introduces a unique character and mind-opening perspectives and is the inspiration for an animated film.

 Infinity Plus One was released in 2017 and was nominated and won a Grammy Award for Best Children's Album.
 In addition to its space theme, the album includes actual astronomical elements, such as the electromagnetic emanations of Earth, which were recorded by the Voyager spacecraft in 1977.

-Wake Up The Dream was released in 2018.
+Wake up the Dream was released in 2018.